What is storytelling for business?

 So, how does storytelling carry over in the context of business?

-Through storytelling, you can take a complex business matter or technical subject and you can make it easier to comprehend and understand for your audience in very simple terms.
+Through storytelling, you can take a complex business matter or technical subject and make it easier to comprehend and understand for your audience.

 You can achieve this in the form of metaphors, analogies and case studies so people can follow along and understand exactly what it is you are saying and what your message is.

 When using stories to sell products or help your audience understand how your service will benefit them, you can write your business story in the context of presenting a problem that your prospective customer can identify with.
 This leads to you showing empathy to their pain, and describing how you have faced similar issues in the past.
 Next you can transition into how you overcame the problem with the help of your product or service.

 By telling your business’s story in this way, you present your customer as the damsel in distress, with the problem they have being the villain of the story.
 Then you, the superhero, swoop to the rescue at the right moment to save the day.

 In Layman’s terms – Your business highlights the problem, empathises with the audience and then provides the solution.